microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/windowssettinginstance-get.md

 doc_type: apiPageType
 ---

-# Get Windows setting instance
+# Get windowsSettingInstance

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Read the properties and relationships of a [windowsSettingInstance](../resources/windowssettinginstance.md) object by passing the Windows setting ID and Windows setting instance ID in the URL.
+This method gets a **windowsSettingInstance** for the signed-in user.

 ## Permissions